mschoe/qa-remote-challenge/README.md

 ## Sign up for Camunda Platform 8

 Visit [camunda.io/signup](https://accounts.cloud.camunda.io/signup) to create a new account.
 After login, you'll see the console overview page.
 This is the central place to manage your clusters.
+We call it the Console.

 Docs: https://docs.camunda.io/docs/guides/getting-started/

-### Create a new Cluster
+### The Cluster

-You must create a cluster if you have a new Camunda Platform 8 account.

-1. To create a cluster, click the Clusters tab, and click Create New Cluster.
-2. Name your cluster.
-For the purpose of this guide, we recommend using the Stable channel, the latest generation, and the region closest to you.
-Click Create.
+A cluster is a container where our process engine and its web applications are running.
+With your trial account you can run one cluster and luckely there is already a cluster configured for our task.
-3. Your cluster will take a few moments to create.
+Your cluster will take a few moments to create.
 Check the satus on the Clusters page or by clicking into the cluster itself and looking at the Applications Overview.
+If you encounter any problem and the status of the cluster does not turn green you can simply delete the cluster and create a new one.

-### Create credentials for your Zeebe client
+### Cluster Credentials for your Zeebe Client

-To interact with your Camunda Platform 8 cluster, you'll use the Zeebe client.
-First, you'll need to create credentials.
+To interact with your cluster, you'll use a client for that we create credentials now.

-1. The main page for Console should be open on another tab.
-Use Console to navigate to your clusters either through the navigation Clusters or by using the section under View all on the Clusters section of the main dashboard.
-Click on your existing cluster.
-This will open the Overview for your cluster, where you can find your cluster id and region.
-You will need this information later when creating a worker in the next section.
-2. Navigate to the API tab.
-Click Create.
+1. Select your cluster, open the API tab and click **Create new Client**.
-3. Provide a descriptive name for your client.
+2. Provide a descriptive name for your client.
 For this challenge, the scope can be the default Zeebe scope.
 Click Create.
-4. Your client credentials can be downloaded at this point.
-You will need your client id and your client secret when creating a worker in the next section.
-Furtermore you have to look up the cluster id which can be found in the connection information of your client.
+3. On the next page you will see the client credentials.
+Select the **Env Vars** tab and download the credentials into your working directory.
+Make the credentials available as environment variables for your node application.

 ## Build a Process Application

 For this exercise we use java script and the [node.js client](https://github.com/camunda/camunda-platform-get-started/tree/main/nodejs).

 ### Install Dependencies

 The open source library [zeebe-node](https://www.npmjs.com/package/zeebe-node) provides a Zeebe client.